English Literature and Creative Writing Summer School

 Develop your own writing style and voice while learning crucial elements of structure that will help your poetry and prose flow.
 Study English Literature & Creative Writing with Oxford Summer Courses and write in one of the finest literary cities, home to some of the most noted writers throughout time – Oscar Wilde, T.S Eliot, Lewis Carroll, and JRR Tolkien.

-Sharpen your critical eye, advance your skill set and broaden your horizons as you learn from a range of published authors and Oxford alumni, each with their own unique experience and path as established writers.
+Sharpen your critical eye, advance your skill set and broaden your horizons as you learn from a range of published authors and alumni from top universities; each with their own unique experience and path as established writers.
 It’s the most influential city, with the most inspiring tutors, guaranteed to get your metaphorical juices flowing!

 Choose your course